BHP CEO drops bonus after $3.3 billion writedowns

 Kloppers in the 2011 fiscal year received a bonus of $2.35 million in cash and the equivalent amount in deferred shares after the company posted a record profit of $23.6 billion

-The chief executive of Rio Tinto (RIO.AX) in 2011 also forfeited an annual bonus after the firm made an $8.9 billion writedown on Alcan aluminium assets bought under his watch.
+The chief executive of Rio Tinto (RIO.AX) in 2011 also forfeited an annual bonus after the firm made an $8.9 billion writedown on Alcan aluminum assets bought under his watch.

 SHALE GAS